 M-Term: Learning out in the world

-In May, after the conclusion of APs and finals, Menlo students will engage in immersive mini courses designed to get them learning out in our local and global communities.
-Hands-on and experiential, the May Term curriculum aligns with Menlo’s mission to empower students to become ethical, responsible, and engaged members of ever-wider communities and help them develop a sense of commitment to purposes larger than themselves.
+In May, after the conclusion of APs and finals, Menlo students will engage in immersive mini-courses designed to get them learning out in our local and global communities.
+Hands-on and experiential, the M-Term curriculum aligns with Menlo’s mission to empower students to become ethical, responsible, and engaged members of ever-wider communities and help them develop a sense of commitment to purposes larger than themselves.
 This new curricular initiative launches in May 2018 as a week-long pilot program, and it will likely expand to two and maybe even three weeks in the coming years.
 (Look for an overview of classes for May 2018 this December.)